weiwanxi-999/Text-as-data/README.md

 # Text-as-data
-what i need to do in this class
+what i learn in this class

+<br>0401 bag of words